 So do try this combo when ever you find a chance and make your breakfast special.

-Check out the recipes here and remember the water, ghee/ oil ratio mentioned above.
+Check out the recipes below and remember the water, ghee/ oil ratio mentioned above.

 Check out my other kesari recipes

-- Grate coconut, chop onion, tomato and vegetables for khara bath and keep all the other ingredients like green chilli, curry leaves, rava etc., ready.
+- Grate coconut firstly, chop onion, tomato and vegetables for khara bath and keep all the other ingredients like green chilli, curry leaves, rava etc. ready.
 Also the ingredients needed for kesari – rava, raisin, ghee, etc ready.